Machine Learning with R - Advanced

 PDFs with readings will be distributed prior to the start of each class day.

 Students should have R and R Studio installed on their laptop prior to the 1st class.
 Be sure that these are working correctly and that external packages can be installed.
 Instructions for doing this are in the first chapter of Machine Learning with R.

 80% of the course grade will be based on a project and final report (approximately 5-10 pages), to be delivered within 2-3 weeks after the course in R Notebook format.
-This will be graded based on its use of the methods covered in class as well as making appropriate conclusions from the data.
-This project is intended to evaluate an ability to apply in class learnings to a real-world topic of one’s own choosing.
-Students should feel free to use a project related to their career or field of study.
-For example, one may use this opportunity to advance his/her dissertation research or complete a task for his/her job.
-The exact scoring criteria for this assignment will be provided on the 1st day of class.
+The project is based on a challenging real-world dataset given to all course participants.
+The project will be graded based on its use of the methods covered in class as well as making appropriate conclusions from the data.

 Students may reference any literature as needed when writing the final report.